DaveMcMartin/anki-video2card/README.md

 1. **Configuration**:
    - Go to the "Configuration" tab.
    - Set up your AnkiConnect URL (default is usually `http://localhost:8765`).
-   - Enter your API keys for Text AI providers (Google Gemini or xAI).
    - On the Card tab, select the Note Type, deck, and fields you want to fill.

 2. **Card Creation**: